Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 If specified, this will override (for that boot set entry) whatever value is set in the base session template.

 This feature is not supported for BOS v1.

+### Boot set validation

+Boot set validation is performed by the [BOS API server](API.md) in the following operations:

+* A [session template](Session_Templates.md) is being validated.
+* A v2 [session](Sessions.md) is being created.
+  * This does not happen when a BOS v1 session is created.
+  * In the case that the session operation is a shutdown, then not all of the boot set validation occurs.
+See below for details.

+If a boot set fails validation, then the associated operation also fails.
+The following things are checked when a boot set is validated:

+* Verify that at least one non-empty hardware-specifier field is set.
+  * See [Specifying nodes](#specifying-nodes) for details on hardware-specifier fields.
+* Verify that the [boot artifacts](#boot-artifacts) exist in [S3](../../glossary.md#simple-storage-service-s3).
+  * This check is not performed in the case that the boot set validation is being done when creating a shutdown session.